BigDataULPGC-Lukasz-Stolzmann/Stage3/README.md

 ## Prerequisites

 - Rust 1.75+ (2024 edition)
-- Docker and Docker Compose (for containerized deployment)
+- Docker (for running nginx load balancer)
-- kubectl and a Kubernetes cluster (for Kubernetes deployment)
 - curl and jq (for testing)

 ## Building and Running